mprice36/NIEM.github.io/reference/concepts/property/modeling/definitions/index.md

 ### Standard opening phrases

 Definitions of properties with simple content or designated types should use a standard opening phrase as defined by the NDR.
-See the [reference table](../table) for more.
+See the [Reference Table](/reference/concepts/property/modeling/table) for more.

 ### Begin with "A(n)"